Indigenous Peoples take center stage at Terra Madre Salone del Gusto 2016

 - The Commons: Pastoralism and Nomadism – Custodianship of the Land – in Contrast with the Ownership System (Sunday, September 25 from 15:00 to 17:00)

 - A conference (Monday, September 26 from 10:30 to 12:30) will explore indigenous and community land rights issues.
 Part of the “Land Rights Now” campaign, the conference is organized together with the International Land Coalition, Oxfam Italia and Oxfam International.
-Feature speakers include Slow Food President, Carlo Petrini, the United Nations Special Rapporteur on the Rights of Indigenous Peoples, Victoria Tauli-Corpuz, and the Director General of Oxfam Italia, Roberto Barbieri.
+Feature speakers include Slow Food President, Carlo Petrini, the United Nations Special Rapporteur on the Rights of Indigenous Peoples, Victoria Tauli-Corpuz, the Director General of Oxfam Italia, Roberto Barbieri, and the International Land Coalition Director, Mike Taylor.

 - Six workshops (held each morning) will provide delegates of indigenous communities with an opportunity to meet and discuss the future of the Indigenous Terra Madre Network, sharing and learning from each other experiences while taking a problem-and-solution approach.